aurelia-contrib/aurelia-open-id-connect-demos/README.md

 # Usage

+Clone this repository.

+    git@github.com:shaunluttin/aurelia-open-id-connect-demos.git

-Clone this repository, and then open a command prompt in its root.
-Then:
+Then open a command prompt in its root and run:

-    npm install aurelia-cli -g
     cd aurelia-app
     npm install
-    au build
+    node_modules/.bin/au build
-    au run --watch
+    node_modules/.bin/au run --watch

 Once the app is running, visit http://localhost:9000

-Login with an account that is part of the BigFontOutlook Azure Active Directory.
+As a demo, log in with an account that is part of the BigFontOutlook Azure Active Directory.

 * User name: throwaway01@bigfontoutlook.onmicrosoft.com
 * Password: %%37DSIbGe*krCeh